 - Applicants must apply to a specific project, ensure you include details of the project you are applying to in Section 4 of your application.
 You should contact the primary supervisor prior to making your application.

 - As you are applying to a specific project, you are not required to submit a Research Proposal as part of your application.

 - Please ensure you upload as many of the requested documents as possible, including a CV, at the time of submitting your application.

 If you have any questions regarding this project, you are invited to attend a Q&A session hosted by the Supervisor(s) on Tuesday 6th December at 2pm via Microsoft Teams.
-The link to join the meeting will be included here ahead of time.
+Click here to join the meeting.